 The darkness that followed was as unexpected as it was sudden.
 All that could be seen for any appreciable distance was the dull, angry glowing of the cigarette.
 The heavy dampness of the mist muffled any sounds, save the quiet noises of water lapping against the hull of the ship.
 The sudden darkness had not confused the dark figure, he had expected it from the moment that he had pulled out his lighter.

 He stood smoking, waiting.
 All was going as it had been arranged.
 He had proceeded down the wharf to where the mooring ropes of RMS Amazon marked a convenient location for his meeting.
 The well-paid engineer had waited for the lighting of the cigarette before cutting off the lights along the wharf.
 All that remained was the one thing that the dark figure had no control over; the arrival of his contact.
 The cigarette smouldered in the dark, marking the point of meeting.

 He found the sound of nervous footsteps approaching along the dock most satisfying.
 He took another pull of his cigarette, threw it to the ground and crushed it as he exhaled.
-The footsteps stopped and were replaced by a nervous voice.
+The footsteps stopped.

-"Are you there?" inquired the nasal voice.
+"Are you there?" inquired a nasal voice.
 The response of the dark figure was most shocking after his silence.

 "Of course I'm here...I keep appointments that I make"

 "To be sure.
 It's just...you can't be too careful," the footsteps resumed as they came closer.
 The dark figure placed his hands in his pockets before starting to quiz the nervous ship's steward.

 "No...everyone else is asleep.
 I say...can we get this over with?
 I don't want to be missed from my rack."